|07255181||Faculty of Economic and Management Sciences|

 |Prof AJ Antonites|

 There will not be an intake of new students for each degree every year.
 It remains the applicant’s responsibility to ensure that the degree they wish to apply for, will indeed be offered.

 The programme is presented by means of contact and online sessions.
+During each semester, there will be six contact sessions.
 Attendance at these contact sessions is compulsory.

 An examination paper is written in each of the modules and a minimum of 50% should be obtained.
 A subminimum of 40% in each module is required.
 Candidates must pass all modules, including the research article to qualify for the MPhil Entrepreneurship degree.

 The Dean may require, before or on submission of a dissertation/mini-dissertation, the submission of a draft article for publication to the supervisor.
 The draft article should be based on the research that the student has conducted for the dissertation/mini-dissertation and be approved by the supervisor concerned.
 The supervisor should then have the opportunity to take the paper through all the processes of revision and resubmission as may be necessary and/or appropriate in order to achieve publication.